classgraph/classgraph/Zero-Bugs-Commitment.md

 the bug or request becomes forgotten or obsolete.
 This is the unfortunate state of the vast majority of bug reports across the entire open source ecosystem.)*

-💡 We pledge to be responsive to bug reports or requests we receive through our project's bug tracker.
+💡 We pledge to be responsive to bug reports and requests currently open in our project's bug tracker.

 ## 4. We will be respectful and inclusive.